 - Each year The Heritage Lottery Fund provides £3m worth of grants through their Sharing Heritage Grants to not-for-profit groups wanting to explore their community’s heritage.
-Melbourne Festival in South Derbyshire celebrates a £10,000 Heritage Lottery Fund grant for their exciting new project celebrating Melbourne’s Market Gardening Heritage – “For the Love of Lettuce”.
+In 2017 Melbourne Festival received a £10,000 Heritage Lottery Fund grant for their exciting project celebrating Melbourne’s Market Gardening Heritage – “For the Love of Lettuce”.

 If you would like more information about how to get involved the Festival team can be contacted through the Festival Office on 07765 819428 or email firstname.lastname@example.org or via the Community Care Office in Derby Road.

 - In 2013 Melbourne Festival secured an Arts Council England Grant for the Arts supported by The Lottery Fund for a series of projects, under the umbrella of EXPANDING HORIZONS, intended to widen the horizons and bridge the distance between our community in Melbourne and more culturally diverse communities in Derbyshire and beyond.
 The project included commissioned work and a series of workshops with three main strands – a creative writing project where local people worked with local author Gregory Heath and Indian poet and storyteller Debjani Chatterjee MBE to come up with ideas to include in poems to be included in a poetry booklet , a creative arts project to involve local people in suggesting ideas for a Melbourne wall hanging (A Melbourne Sari) and helping make it and the third strand Bollywood dance leading to a flashmob at Melbourne Festival.